website logo

 Create a Bucket

-3. Assign the bucket an easily identifiable name, such as "veeam".
+3. Assign the bucket an easily identifiable name, such as "my-bucket".

 Generate S3 credentials